MTTR-A: Measuring Cognitive Recovery Latency in Multi-Agent Systems: Introduction

-In practical enterprise deployments, such orchestration-level dependability requires not only measurement but also structured runtime control.
+In practical operational deployments, such orchestration-level dependability requires not only measurement but also structured runtime control.
 When agent workflows drift, loop, or violate safety rules, the system must detect, interrupt, and safely recover-leaving an auditable trace of reasoning and actions.
-This motivates the emergence of what can be described as a \textit{Cognitive Reliability} layer for distributed AI systems.
+This motivates the need for explicit runtime reliability mechanisms in distributed AI systems.
 Such layer may provide: Open Cognitive Telemetry (OCT), Causal Drift Graph, Trust, Drift, and Recovery Metrics, Policy Hooks and Enforcement, and Audit $\&$ Compliance Interface.

 These operational elements illustrate the broader system context in which MTTR-A becomes essential, as it provides a measure for cognitive recovery and runtime reliability in large-scale MAS.
 This is a measurable basis for runtime resilience in distributed reasoning systems.
 Importantly, MTTR-A evaluates recovery behavior at the orchestration layer without requiring visibility into the internal reasoning of each agent or the semantics of their communications.
 It assumes that cognitive faults are inevitable in open, distributed systems, and focuses instead on how quickly the orchestration loop detects, isolates, and restores coherence-treating recovery latency itself as the measurable indicator of cognitive reliability.